LeidenUniversityLibrary/islandora_prepare_ingest/HOWTO.md

 ## Validate the basic images structure

 This step validates a structure of files/directories identified by a path and checks that it is a valid basic images structure.
-The namespace and collection values are used to give a full drush command on how to ingest the data when the workflow is run.
+When the workflow is run, the namespace and collection are asked, so the data can be ingested immediatedly.

 ## Validate the large images structure

 This step validates a structure of files/directories identified by a path and checks that it is a valid large images structure.
-The namespace and collection values are used to give a full drush command on how to ingest the data when the workflow is run.
+When the workflow is run, the namespace and collection are asked, so the data can be ingested immediatedly.

 ## Validate the books structure

 This step validates a structure of files/directories identified by a path and checks that it is a valid books structure.
-The namespace and collection values are used to give a full drush command on how to ingest the data when the workflow is run.
+When the workflow is run, the namespace and collection are asked, so the data can be ingested immediatedly.